lilpatter/CS2-STATS-FETCHER/README.md

 - ✅ **Portable**: Single executable file with all dependencies included
 - ✅ **Tested**: Each release is thoroughly tested before distribution
 - ✅ **Secure**: Official builds from verified source

-> **Note**: Source code is available for transparency and security review, but building from source is not supported for end users.

 ---